Davidmide02/shortIt/README.md

 - This a backend project built with Nodejs, Expressjs,shortId, MongoDb and Mongooes.

-- This project is to put my backend skills into practive
+- This project is to put my backend skills into practice and learn while building

 ## Tool
 - Nodejs